Balaclava (clothing): Military and police

 In South Asia, balaclavas are commonly referred to as monkey caps because of their typical earth tone colours, and the fact that they blot out most human facial features.
 Monkey caps sometimes have a small, decorative, woollen pom-pom on top.
 They are commonly worn by troops on Himalayan duty for protection from the cold.

 In December 2006, the United States Marine Corps began issuing balaclavas with hinged face guards as part of the Flame Resistant Organizational Gear program.

 In the Soviet Union, the balaclava became a part of standard OMON (special police task force) uniform as early as the Perestroyka years of the late 1980s.
 The original intent was to protect the identity of the officers to avoid intimidation from Russian organized crime.
 Because of increased problems with organized crime of the 1990s, TV shots of armed men in black balaclavas became common.
 Armed Russian police commonly conduct raids and searches of white-collar premises (typically in Moscow) while wearing balaclavas.
 Such raids have therefore come to be known in Russia as "maski shows", an allusion to a popular comic TV show of the 1990s.

 Balaclavas are often used by police battling drug cartels and gangs in Latin America to conceal their identity and protect their families.

 Fashion

 Knitted balaclavas were featured in some collections at the 2018 New York Fashion Week.

+Balaclavas gained newfound popularity as a fashion accessory in the United States, and Europe, during the early 2020s.